eyubkh/Englicus/README.md

 [x] Updating xp of the current section lesson
 [x] Generate more lessons while completing
 [x] fetching correct date depending on the fluency of the user [x] Adding sections inside the path lesson to agroup the exercises [x] Filtering exercises by diffuculty
 [x] Filter exercises by topic
 [x] Add new lesson type translate
+[] Improve path design
 [] Improve design of new lesson type